Andrés Chadwick

 Andrés Pío Bernardino Chadwick Piñera (born 2 January 1956) is a Chilean right-wing politician and lawyer, member of the Independent Democrat Union (UDI) party.
-He began his political career as a supporter of the Pinochet dictatorship, and was present at the Acto de Chacarillas in 1977.
+He began his political career as a supporter of the Pinochet regime, and was present at the Acto de Chacarillas in 1977.

-Chadwick was elected deputy for the District #33 in 1989, and was re-elected in 1993.
+Chadwick was elected deputy for the 33rd District in 1989, and was re-elected in 1993.
 In 1997, he was elected senator for the 9th Circumscription of the VI Región del Libertador General Bernardo O'Higgins, and was re-elected in 2005 again.

 On 18 July 2011, he was invited by his cousin, President Sebastián Piñera, to become Minister Secretary General of Government.
 He was later appointed Interior Minister on 5 November 2012 and his term ended on 11 March 2014.
 He joined the second government of Piñera on 11 March 2018 as Interior and Public Security Minister and held that position until 28 October 2019.

 On 11 December, Chadwick was impeached for his role in the 2019–2020 Chilean protests, including the large number of eye injuries attained by protesters.
 Chadwick is effectively banned from holding public office for five years (until 2024).

-Biography

-Andrés Pío Bernardino Chadwick Piñera was born on 2 January 1956.
-His parents were Herman Chadwick Valdés and Paulette Piñera Carvallo (sister of Bernardino Piñera).
-He is also first cousin of President Sebastián Piñera.

-Chadwick is currently married to María Victoria Costa Vega, with whom he has four children.

-Chadwick was a vocal supporter of the Pinochet dictatorship, which had previously appointed him president of the Catholic University Students Federation.

-In 2012, he expressed "deep repentance" for this support after discovering "over the years" serious human rights violations committed by the dictatorship, while defending the regime on other grounds.

-Studies
+Early life and education

+Chadwick was born in Santiago on 2 January 1956.
+He is married to María Victoria Costa Vega and has four children.
+He is the son of Hernán Chadwick Valdés, a notary and later Registrar of Real Estate of Santiago, and Paulette Piñera Carvallo.
+He is the nephew of José Piñera Carvallo, former ambassador to Belgium and the United Nations, and of Archbishop Bernardino Piñera, former president of the Chilean Episcopal Conference.

+He is the brother of María Teresa Chadwick Piñera, former executive secretary of the National Council for Drug Control (CONACE), and Hernán Chadwick Piñera, former president of the Association of Infrastructure Concessionaires and former vice president of the National Television Council.
+He is a cousin of former president Sebastián Piñera and former minister José Piñera.
+He is also the brother-in-law of politician José Antonio Viera-Gallo.

-Chadwick completed his primary and secondary studies in Colegio Verbo Divino in Santiago; he later joined the Law Faculty in the Pontifical Catholic University of Chile.
+He completed his primary and secondary education at Colegio del Verbo Divino in Santiago and later studied law at the Pontifical Catholic University of Chile, obtaining a degree in Legal and Social Sciences.
+He qualified as a lawyer on 21 April 1980.
+During his university years, he served as a teaching assistant in law.

+Academic and professional career

+Chadwick taught law at the Pontifical Catholic University of Chile and at Finis Terrae University.
+He also worked as a columnist for Las Últimas Noticias and La Tercera, and as a political commentator on Radio Portales and Radio Nuevo Mundo.

+He later became an academic at San Sebastián University, where he served as dean of the Faculty of Law and Social Sciences from April 2022 until June 2024, and as president of the university’s board of trustees until September 2024.

 Political career

-Chadwick was appointed president of the Students Federation of the Catholic University of Chile (FEUC) by the military regime, and later graduated as a lawyer from the Pontifical Catholic University of Chile, later working as a professor.
-In the 1980s, Chadwick holds office in several political charges, such as in the Youth sections of the Independent Democrat Union Movement, National Unity, and National Renewal.

-He was a member of the Chamber of Deputies of Chile between 1990 and 1998, and has been, since 1998, member of the Senate of Chile, representing the ninth O'Higgins commune.

-Electoral history

-Parliamentary election, 1989

-Deputy for the District #33 of the communes of Mostazal, Graneros, Codegua, Machalí, Requínoa, Rengo, Olivar, Doñihue, Coínco, Coltauco, Quinta de Tilcoco, and Malloa, in the VI Región del Libertador General Bernardo O'Higgins.